 - Aulë – Vala, smith

 - Yavanna – Vala, treehugger

 “Of Aulë and Yavanna”

-We start with Aulë, who like Melkor is a victim of his own impatience.
+We start with Aulë, who, like Melkor, is a victim of his own impatience.
 He simply cannot wait any longer for the Children of Ilúvatar to arrive.
 He’s heard so much about them—read all the blogs, seen the concept art, maybe seen some blurry leaked photos—that he just can’t stand it.
 He’s already a fan.
-And sure, we as readers might know the Children are coming soon because we’ve seen The Silmarillion’s Table of Contents and know what the next chapter is titled, but to Aulë they could still be millennia away from showing up.
+And sure, we as readers might know the Children are coming soon because we’ve seen The Silmarillion’s Table of Contents and know what the next chapter is titled, but to Aulë they could still be millennia away from first appearances.
 When you’ve lived in the Timeless Halls, apparently “soon” doesn’t cut it.